biodatageeks/ds-notebooks/kedro/README-kedro.md

 12. What Kedro environment is used by default?
 How to change it?

 ## Task 2.
-Run Kedro pipelines on a Dataproc cluster in a YARN-client mode
+Run Kedro pipelines on a Kubernetes cluster in a K8S-client mode

 1. Create a new bucket in the same region as the rest of the infrastructure